thiagotbl/hackathons-api/README.md

 ### TODO / Questions
 * Filenames format.
 Should I name files using "_"?
-* Authentication - we need participants and organizers
+* Authentication and Authorization - we need participants and organizers

 ### Endpoints
 * `/`